VladChat/luggage-scale/blog_src/content/posts/2025/10/2-killed-in-terror-attack-outside-synagogue-in-u-k-attacker-dead-kinetic-luggage.md

 Packed within a small gear pouch, a kinetic luggage scale pairs well with a minimalist toolkit that includes a compact multitool (check security rules before carrying), spare zipper pouches, and a small luggage strap.
 Together, these help you adjust on the move without creating bottlenecks at check‑in counters.

-If you’re new to luggage scales, our primer explains weight rules, device types, and accuracy considerations: <a href="https://www.luggage-scale.com/blog/what-is-a-luggage-scale">What Is a Luggage Scale?</a>
+If you’re new to luggage scales, our primer explains weight rules, device types, and accuracy considerations: What Is a Luggage Scale?

 ## How to Use a Kinetic Luggage Scale Safely and Discreetly